DAWolff/shul-organizer/README.md

 User:  george@gmail.com
 PW:    george

 OR register a new user/Shul

 ## Synopsis

-The 'Shul Organizer' enables a Gabbai (Synagogue sexton) to record important information needed to organize and run a Shul (Synagogue).
+The "Shul Organizer" enables a Gabbai (Synagogue sexton) to record important information needed to organize and run a Shul (Synagogue).
 Data is kept in three collections:
   1. The Shul - Official Name, address, Times of services, Shul announcements, Shul management
   2. The Members - Contact info, participation records, and occasions observed in the Shul
   3. Services - What happened on a given Shabbat or Holiday - who got which honors, etc.